-In the interest of leveraging its resources, MARTA will seek to provide contracted bus service where beneficial.
-This interest will apply to alternative and innovative forms of transit, such as shuttle operations, as well as to more traditional forms, such as fixed-route.
+In the interest of leveraging its resources, MARTA will seek to provide contracted services where beneficial.
+This interest will apply to alternative and innovative forms of transit, such as demand-response operations, as well as to more traditional fixed-route transit.